-Does it mean that non-UL2272 certified PMDs are dangerous?
+Does it mean that non-UL2272 certified e-scooters are dangerous?

 Based on our estimates, there are close to 90,000 e-scooters in Singapore.
 A large percentage of e-scooters in Singapore are not UL2272 certified.
 Many bigger brands and companies such as MOBOT already have their own comprehensive system of safety tests in place long before the adoption of the UL2272.
 Alongside having all our chargers Spring Singapore safety certified, every MOBOT device goes through numerous rounds of vigorous stress-testing for safety, usability, durability and riding comfort.
 This is the assurance customers can get by purchasing from reputable brands as opposed to cheaper online sellers and less experienced retailers.

 When will this UL2272 implementation start?

-Retailers have been given the deadline of 1st July 2019 to meet the new compliancy standards.
+Retailers have been given the deadline of 1 Jul 2019 to meet the new compliance standards.

 How does it affect me as a consumer/rider?

 In general, the implementation of the UL2272 would raise the level of safety standards for the industry as a whole.
 Consumers can purchase electric scooters with a better peace-of-mind knowing that all compliant models have undergone stringent testing standards.

-PMD users who currently own devices that do not comply to the new UL2272 standards can still continue using them up till the end of 2020.
-MOBOT customers can opt to conveniently trade in these models for UL certified models anytime between now to when the implementation kicks in.
+PMD users who currently own devices that do not comply with the new UL2272 standards can still continue using them up till the end of 2020.
+MOBOT customers can opt to conveniently trade-in these models for UL2272 certified e-scooters anytime between now to 31 Dec 2020.

 How does it affect you as a distributor and retailer?